🩺 Clinical Tool

 In India, obesity is defined as a BMI ≥ 25 kg/m².
 The WHO standard for obesity is BMI ≥ 30.
 Indian guidelines use lower cutoffs due to higher body fat percentages and metabolic risk at a lower BMI.

-What is the healthy waist size for Indian men and women?
+What is a healthy waist circumference for Indian men and women?

 For Indian men, waist circumference should be below 90 cm.
-For Indian women, below 80 cm.
-Higher values indicate abdominal obesity and an increased risk of diabetes and heart disease.
+For Indian women, it should be below 80 cm.
+Values above these indicate abdominal obesity and a substantially increased cardiovascular risk.